 Some of their resources focus on the mathematical side of financing.
-Their main personal finance resources is called “Building Your Future”, a series of 4 books that are classroom-ready, complete with a teacher’s guide.
-The curriculum is geared towards students in 4th-12th grade.
+Their main personal finance resource is called “Building Your Future”, a series of 4 books that are classroom-ready, complete with a teacher’s guide.
+The curriculum is geared toward students in 4th-12th grade.

 Your Life, Your Money

 PBS provides a great resource called “Your Life, Your Money.”
 Hosted by actor Donald Faison (Scrubs, Clueless), Your Life, Your Money is a series of videos on financial topics such as getting out of debt, saving, investing, and retirement.